tsaparas/BiasExplain/README.txt

-Code and data for the paper: "Counterfactual explanations for Bias Recommendation" Folder datasets contains the real and synthetic data we used Within this folder, folder ml-100k contains the public MovieLens dataset with 100K ratings.
+Code data and supplementary material for the paper: "Counterfactual explanations for Bias Recommendation" Folder datasets contains the real and synthetic data we used Within this folder, folder ml-100k contains the public MovieLens dataset with 100K ratings.
 Folder synthetic contains the data we generated with different parameters (in the file name)